timgreenfield/file-seeker/README.md

 *Warning:* Seeker is a very powerful tool that you can use to alter data in any file that you have permission to modify.
 Therefore, Be VERY careful when doing replace operations to ensure you don’t accidentally modify files you don’t intend to.
 Replace operations cannot be undone so double check your settings and backup your files before clicking the Replace button.

 Please post feedback in the Discussions area.
+Contributions are welcome.